Zilliqa/scilla-docs/docs/source/scilla-in-depth.rst

     ...
   end

-where ``name : type `` specify the name and type of each paramter and multiple parameters separated by ``,``.
-In addition to parameters that are explicitly declared in the definition, each ``transition`` has, available to it, the following implicit parameters.
+where ``name : type`` specifies the name and type of each parameter and multiple parameters are separated by ``,``.
+In addition to parameters that are explicitly declared in the definition, each ``transition`` has available to it, the following implicit parameters.

-- ``_sender : Address`` : The account (sender of message) that triggered
+- ``_sender : Address`` : The account (sender of the message) that triggered
   this transition.
 - ``_amount : Uint128`` : Incoming amount (ZILs).
 This must be explicitly
   accepted using the ``accept`` statement.
 The money transfer does not happen